 Update -> Templates: allows you to add new template into a group.
 For example if department 300 – InVivo has a new protocol template created and you want to add it into the selection, you can click on Update -> Templates, select the group you want to add the template in, type in the new template name and then click Add button.

-If you want to update the template name, you can click on the name and click Update button.
-This also allows you to turn on and off a template in the option list in case if the template is no longer active.

-: please look at the guide of how to using Create Protocol button.
+To update the name of a template, select the template name and click the Update button (next to the Add+ button).
+From there, you can edit the template name, modify the group ID, or make the template active or inactive.

 TPM Web Overview